abuicke/tarot/qabalah/Qabalah.md

 ## Air 💨
->In its position as a mediator, the Airy principle has acquired from Fire the attribute of warmth and from Water the attribute of moisture
+>In its position as a mediator, the Airy principle has acquired from Fire the attribute of warmth and from Water the attribute of moisture.
 >
->**Franz Bardon**, *Initiation Into Hermetics*
+>**Franz Bardon**, *Initiation Into Hermetics* (New Leaf, 2016), p.
+29

 According to Bardon, this is a virtual element.
 It comes about only as the interaction between the real elements of Fire and Water.